We may receive compensation when you click on links to products from our partners.

 Working at a desk all day can take its toll on your eye health.
 When you stare at a screen all day your eyes can start to feel tired, blurred, and unfocused.
 It is so important to practice good habits when you’re at work.
 Regular screen breaks will help you to stay healthy and prevent your eyes from becoming overworked.
 You may also want to invest in computer glasses that have a special coating.
 This may help to prevent digital eye strain and relieve any symptoms you are currently struggling with.

 Been working through lunch again, eating at your desk?
 Those greasy fingerprints on your keyboard and the crumbs lost down between your keys need dealing with.
 Grab hold of some antiseptic keyboard wipes and give your workstation a thorough clean at least once a week.
 Your clean desk will not only look better it won’t attract further build-up and the little bugs that like to live inside messy keyboards.

-In the same token don’t let your coffee mug collection build-up but instead, wash and put away to maintain your hygiene standards.
+In the same token don’t let your coffee mug collection build-up but instead, wash and put it away to maintain your hygiene standards.

-It’s also worth giving the receiver of your telephone a wipe down every now and again, particularly if you have been ill recently and don’t want to pick up a virus again.
+It’s also worth giving the receiver of your telephone a wipe-down every now and again, particularly if you have been ill recently and don’t want to pick up a virus again.

 Image from Pixabay: CC0 licence

 Or another device that allows you to track your movements.
 You may not be able to fit in 10,000 steps in one day but if you haven’t moved for a while your device will probably remind you it’s time to take a screen break and move around a bit.
 Good for your physical health or course, but also a necessity when it comes to your mental health and your concentration too.
 If you feel that you would benefit from additional support for your mental health, click here.